Vispyr/vispyr-cli/README.md

 npm run build && npm start -- deploy
 ```

 This will prompt you to select the desired CIDR range.
 Then you'll select the Subnet you wish to link to [Vispyr's backend](https://github.com/Vispyr/vispyr-backend "Go to Vispyr backend") (should be the same where the app being instrumented is).
-And finally you'll be prompted to confirm the deployment.
+And finally, you'll be prompted to confirm the deployment.

 This process usually takes between 5-10 minutes.